giovannidispoto/Triangle-Calculator/README.md

 # Triangle-Calculator
 Triangle Calculator is a Project made for a School Project.
-It calculate the perimeter, the area and the side of a triangle.
+It calculate the perimeter, the area and the sides of a triangle.